deco-sites/starting/docs/composable-apis/vtex/en.md

 This article guides you on creating and configuring a website at  [**deco.cx**](http://deco.cx) for a _storefront_ using data from [VTEX](https://vtex.com/ "https://vtex.com/") ecommerce platform.

-> TL;DR: To connect to VTEX you need to change `vtex.ts` account configuration at https://deco.cx/admin/sites/{site}/blocks/configVTEX
+> TL;DR: To connect to VTEX you need to change `vtex.ts` block configuration at https://deco.cx/admin/sites/{site}/blocks/configVTEX

 > **Video**: To watch the content of this article, click [here](https://www.loom.com/share/9fee00a691dd44cfb35d1e2680719e5e)